 Your estimated minimum monthly payment will be $337 for the next 376 months.
 That’s 31 years of payments!
 And you pay $18,229 in total interest.
 Remember, your original $15,000 balance becomes $36,458.
 In other words, twice your original balance amount.

 Option 2: Consolidate Your Debt for 5.99% Interest

 This option is a two-year loan and 5.99% interest.
 You make higher payments each month, but only pay about $1,000 in interest.
 That’s a savings of $17,000 when you consolidate debt!
 Even if you need to get a five-year loan, you can still save money.

 To see these savings, you need a two-year loan with a $655 monthly payment.
 It might seem hard at first, but pinching pennies for two years is worth the reward.

-Only Consolidate Your Debt When…
+Only Consolidate Your Credit Card Debt When…

 As a side note, only accept an offer if you can afford the monthly payment.
-Lower interest rates don’t mean smaller payments.
-Since you have a repayment schedule, you may need to make large payments to stay on track.
+Lower interest rates don’t always mean smaller payments.
+Since you have a repayment deadline to meet, you may need to make large payments to stay on track.

 Maybe you can’t afford the payments on a two-year loan.
-With a budget, maybe you can get a three or four-year term instead.
+But with a budget, you might be able to get a three or four-year term instead.